One Meal a Day: What Benefits Does It Bring?

 Over and above those, you get all the benefits of the IF, which you might find discussed here.

 OMAD is at its heart very straightforward to follow.
 One doesn’t need to count calories, eat specific foods or take any supplements.
 The one daily meal does not need to be consumed at any specific time of day; you may choose your own hours at the beginning of the diet.
-True, once chosen you might need to stick with those, since on most versions one has to maintain 23:1 regime, but the simplest version of it does not even force you to do that: you simply eat once a day and that’s it.
+True, once chosen you might need to stick with those, since on most versions one has to maintain 23:1 regime, but the simplest version of it does not even force you to do that: you simply eat once a day and that’s it, although the former version is more beneficial.
 One dedicated eating break a day saves you both time and hassle spent on thinking what to eat, what products to buy, or money in case you decide to eat out.
 Thus, in some respects, it is the most accessible version of fasting around.

 But on the other hand, eating only once a day might be hard to get used to.
-Long fasting windows might give you hunger pangs and headaches, and you might need to skip those parties and family dinners (unless they happen to coincide with your short eating windows).
-You might as well start the OMAD with your habitual portion sizes giving you some serious calorie deficit, which might leave you drowsy and dispirited: being a concentrated version of intermittent fasting it takes your body by storm and gives it a harder time to adapt.
+Long fasting windows might give you hunger pangs and headaches due to hypoglycemic effects, and you might need to skip those parties and family dinners (unless they happen to coincide with your short eating windows).
+You might as well start the OMAD with your habitual portion sizes giving you some serious calorie deficit, which might leave you drowsy, fatigued and dispirited: being a concentrated version of intermittent fasting it takes your body by storm and gives it a harder time to adapt.
 Finally, while it is a great regime for an intense month or so, in the long run, it tends to be too restrictive and hardly sustainable.

 Thus, OMAD is both simple AND hard to follow.
 While sometimes dubbed “the lazy people fasting” it is certainly not effortless.
 It is simplistic in its structure, but brings some serious effort to follow and maintain.